technofocus-pte/iammsentraprv/Lab 3 – Microsoft Entra Identity Governance/Lab 3 – Microsoft Entra Identity Governance.md

     ![computer ](./media/image65.png)

-**Important Note** - the principle of least privilege, you should only activate the account for the amount of time you need it.
+    > **Important Note** - the principle of least privilege, you should only activate the account for the amount of time you need it.
 If the work needed to be done, only takes 1.5 hours, then set the duration to two hours.
 Similarly, if you know that you won’t be able to do the work until after 3pm, choose a Custom activation time.

-55. You will see the notification that your request is pending for approval.
+5. You will see the notification that your request is pending for approval.

     ![computer ](./media/image66.png)

 #### Step 4 – Approve the role request

-1. Sign in to `https://entra.microsoft.com` using your **Office 365
+1. Switch back to the tab logged in with **Office 365 tenant credentials**. or open a New edge browser in a normal mode and navigate to `https://entra.microsoft.com` sign in using your **Office 365 tenant credentials**.
-    tenant credentials**.

-&nbsp;

-3. In the left menu, expand **Identity Governance** and select **Privileged Identity management**.
+2. In the left menu, expand **Identity Governance** and select **Privileged Identity management**.
 From the sub menu, select **Microsoft Entra roles.**

     ![computer ](./media/image46.png)

-4. Select **Approve Request**.
+3. Select **Approve Request**.
 You will be able to see the request from **Abbi Skinner** under **Requests for role activations**.
 Select the request.
 Then select **Approve**.

     ![computer ](./media/image67.png)

-5. In the **Justification** box, enter the `This is my justification for activating this role`.
+4. In the **Justification** box, enter the `This is my justification for activating this role`.
 Select **Confirm**.

     ![computer ](./media/image68.png)

-6.  he role of Compliance Administrator has now been assigned to Abbi Skinner for next 8 hours.
+5. The role of Compliance Administrator has now been assigned to Abbi Skinner for next 8 hours.

 #### Step 5 – Assign a role with restricted scope.